 REITs or InvITs own income-producing real estate assets such as office buildings, shopping malls, apartments, warehouses and mortgages, and mainly earn revenue by leasing space or selling property holdings.
-Under Ind AS 17, leases cover a wider range of transactions than under Indian GAAP.
+Under Ind AS 17, leases cover a wider range of transactions as compared to Indian GAAP.
 It also provides more explicit guidance on leasing of land and buildings.
 Ind AS 17 requires that the land and building elements of leases are considered separately for their classification, unless the land element is immaterial.
-Minimum lease payments are allocated between the land and buildings elements in proportion to the relative fair values of leasehold interests in the land element and the building elements of the lease at its inception.
+Minimum lease payments are allocated between the land and building elements of the lease at its inception.
 This can be a particularly time-consuming process, since companies are likely to require well-informed advice to help them value land and buildings.
-If lease payments cannot be allocated reliably between these two elements, the entire lease will be classified as a finance lease, unless it is clear that both the elements include leases, in which case it is classified as an operating lease.
+If lease payments cannot be allocated reliably between these two elements, the entire lease will be classified as a finance lease.